ONVIF Camera Discovery and Stream Troubleshooting Guide - NVR IPCAMERA SECURITY

 Identifying the Issue

-This application is compatible for OS only, but is a great tool for troubleshooting camera issues.
-If the Server is not using a Windows OS (Ubuntu/Linux or Macintosh), install ONVIF Device Manager on a on the same LAN as your troubled ONVIF camera.
+This application is compatible for Windows OS only, but is a great tool for troubleshooting camera issues.
+If the Server is not using a Windows OS (Ubuntu/Linux or Macintosh), install ONVIF Device Manager on a Windows PC on the same LAN as your troubled ONVIF camera.

 Device Discovery Issues